Introduction to Informed Search

 Here, as represented, the idea is to select a node with the shortest f(x).

-One of the biggest advantages of A* search algorithm is that it’s a complete search algorithm as when compared to simple heuristic approach which only gives the shortest paths, it also takes into account the optimality of the operation overall and therefore is the most widely used search algorithm and can solve complex functions with complex search space.
-However, as discussed it keeps into its memory all of the expansion and generation of nodes, is resource constraint and can’t be used for very large scale operations.
+One of the biggest advantages of A* search algorithm is that it’s a complete search algorithm as when compared to a simple heuristic approach which only gives the shortest paths, it also takes into account the optimality of the operation overall and therefore is the most widely used search algorithm and can solve complex functions with complex search space.
+However, as discussed, it keeps into its memory all of the expansion and generation of nodes, is resource constraint and can’t be used for very large scale operations.

 4. A*Graph Search